hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 # Open Issues

-  * Add description for ACK message
-  * More description for the retransmission behavior regarding Post-Handshake messages, such as CertificateRequest, and NewSessionTicket, is needed.
+  * Description for the retransmission behavior regarding Post-Handshake messages, such as CertificateRequest, and NewSessionTicket, is needed.
+  * Define message sequence number pattern for the use with the handshake messages.
+  * Handling of the handshake sequence numbers (i.e., Handshake.message_seq) when 0-RTT is rejected.
+Proposal: keep pushing the numbers forward
+  * Explore whether the record layer header can be simplified (to 2 octets for epoch & sequence number)
   * Do we need the HelloRequest message in DTLS 1.3?
-  * The cookie computation for the HelloRetryRequest may need more description since it has a secondary purpose (besides DoS protection) where the server can tell the client that the provided KeyShare did not contain an acceptable offer.
-Hence, it may be useful to indicate what parameters the client has to re-send as it did in the original ClientHello.
+  * Use ACK message to simplify the retransmission state machine.
+  * Document the hash exporting hack that makes HRR stateless.
   * Update text in the appendix regarding backwards compatibility.
+  * Clean up references.

 #  IANA Considerations